 What can I do to manage my diabetes?

-Making healthier food choices and moving more are key to controlling your diabetes.
-The good news is that taking small steps to improve your health goes a long way when it comes to living well with diabetes:
+Taking diabetes medication that your doctor prescribes, healthy diet choices and exercise are important to managing type 1 and type 2 diabetes.
+The good news is that taking small steps to improve your health goes a long way when it comes to diabetes management:

 - Fill half of your plate at lunch and dinner with vegetables that you like or a simple salad.
 Click here to see how you can put together a healthier plate and get some ideas for delicious meals.